Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 **Logical fallacies:** _post hoc ergo propter hoc, appeal to ignorance_.

 And yet, when that was proposed for WCAG&nbsp;3, it was shot down.
-This could be a valid concept, yet obstructionists put a stop to it.
+This could have been a valid concept, yet some obstructionists put a stop to it.
+It would have worked well with APCA as it was maturing rapidly though the beta period, and that would have brought more attention to WCAG&nbsp;3, helping it gain further support.

 > _<sub>Yatil:</sub>_
 > _That said, it is so easy to think in these inconsequential hypotheticals.
 The W3C consensus is that WCAG 2.2 is published some time next year.
 WCAG 3 follows when it’s done.
 It’s a long process, and we need to make sure all our i’s are dotted and the t’s are crossed.
 Let’s just make sure we don’t get ahead of ourselves and create confusion._